datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

         \caption{Kaggle data science competitions}
   \label{fig:kaggle}
 \end{figure}

+While the several hundred thousand participants in the competitions on Kaggle are all machine learners and invoke various machine learners in the models they build and submit, their participation in the competitions is itself, like nearly all the classifiers we have been discussing, subject to ranking and indeed prediction.
+The recursiveness of this

 > *Predict if an online bid is made by a machine or a human*